ChrisChrisLoLo/keezyboost40/README.md

         - Lots of room for programming with MicroPython, or room for graphics and code
 - Parts readily available
     - Only SMD parts required are diodes and kailh choc hotswap sockets
-- Uses Rust firmware
+- Supports QMK or Rust firmware
-    - This alone gets people excited??
+    - QMK hex can be found in firmware file
     - Uses Keyberon as the firmware base, allowing for a "modular" firmware that can easily be built upon
     - More details can be found in DESIGN.md